zan768616253/Front-end-learning/Interview/Javascript.md

 ```

 ## What is a closure, and how/why would you use one?
-Closures are functions that refer to independent (free) variables (variables that are used locally, but defined in an enclosing scope).
-In other words, these functions 'remember' the environment in which they were created.
+Closure is a function that captures the state of the surrounding environment(variables that are used locally, but defined in an enclosing scope).
+In other words, a function has access to variables declared outside of its scope
 ```javascript
 function f1(){
   var n=999;